V3R v1.4 — What's New

 Save and restore matte settings completely

-Saving a lamination preset now captures the full state — gloss level, matte texture strength, and matte veil intensity — and restores all three faithfully on load and on factory default.
-Earlier presets only stored a subset of the controls, leading to mismatched results when reapplying a saved look.
+Saving a lamination preset now captures gloss level, matte texture strength, and matte veil intensity, and restores all three faithfully.

 Previous Release v1.1 — Render the extraordinary, more reliably April 2026